sreeav6/jenkins/My-First-Pipeline/Readme.md

     sudo apt-get update
     sudo apt-get install jenkins

-  c) By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
-Open         port 8080 in the inbound traffic rules as show below.
+  c) By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.Openport 8080 in the inbound traffic rules as show below.
       EC2 > Instances > Click on
       In the bottom tabs -> Click on Security Security groups Add inbound traffic rules as shown in the image (you can just allow TCP 8080 as well, in my case, I allowed All    traffic)